sudoamin/mars-os/README.md

 # TODO
 1. Move kernel to 0x100000
-2. Save regsiters in interrupt handlers. the pusha, popa instructions not supported in 64-bit mode
+2. Save registers in interrupt handlers. the pusha, popa instructions not supported in 64-bit mode